Eddie37-l/project-in-AI-chemistry/README.md

 # 🤖RuBERT: Yield Prediction with ChemBERTa for Ruthenium-Catalyzed Hydrogenation of carbonyl compounds

 This project explores the use of a ChemBERTa-based model, called **RuBERT**, to predict reaction yields in **ruthenium-catalyzed hydrogenation** of carbonyl compounds.
-It combines machine learning on chemical SMILES and experimental data from literature.test
+It combines machine learning on chemical SMILES and experimental data from literature.

 ---